ElBulbol/elbulbol-dotdiles/README.md

-# Arch Linux Wayland Desktop Configuration
+# "My (not the best ik)" Arch Linux Wayland Desktop Configuration
 A minimal, keyboard-driven Wayland desktop environment built on sway, waybar, wofi, and foot.

 ## Design Philosophy